-- Internal Audit Services provided under an outsourced contract by RSM UK Group LLP; - Operational audit reviews carried out by a team of Officers within the Service's Human Resources and Organisational Development Directorate; and - Specific functional reviews, generally by consultants.
+- Internal Audit Services provided under an outsourced contract by RSM UK Group LLP; and - Specific functional reviews, generally by consultants.

-Although the operational audits and functional reviews are not carried out in accordance with the guidelines for internal audit work they can provide an independent review of the effectiveness of a function and will therefore support the assessment of the effectiveness of the governance arrangements within the Authority.
+In addition operational audits are carried out to support compliance with operational procedures.
+These, and the functional reviews are not carried out in accordance with the guidelines for internal audit work they can provide an independent review of the effectiveness of a function and will therefore support the assessment of the effectiveness of the governance arrangements within the Authority.